Registration and fees

 If you feel you meet this criteria, then you will be welcome on our PgCAP programme.

 Those in tutor or demonstrator roles may also want to consider the Introduction to Academic Practice course as an alternative.

 How to apply

-Formal programme applications are now being taken for those wishing to start in April 2019.
+Formal programme applications are now being taken for those wishing to start in either December 2019 or April 2020.
 These will be considered for approval by the Programme Director.